zeropingheroes/lancache-elk/README.md

 4. Change **Label Template** to *Depot {{value}}*
 5. Click **Update Field**

+That's it - you're done!
+Now you can navigate to **Dashboards** and choose a dashboard to see what's going on with your lancache.

+# Available Dashboards

+* **Overall** - Global cumulative data about the cache
+* **General** - Visualisations that apply to any upstream
+* **Steam** - See which depots are cached, and which Steam users are downloading games

+# Known Issues

+## Incorrect Cache Hit/Miss Stats for Blizzard and Origin
+Because we use `slice` for these upstreams, Nginx reports a cache hit for almost all requests from clients, as the single client request has spawned one or more subrequests which fill the cache.
+This also means that our statistics for how much data has been added to the cache is incorrect too.
+If you have a workaround for this behaviour, please submit a pull request.

 ## Contributing

 Please submit pull requests for improving the configuration files here.